merde-libertas/merdecoin/merdecoin-0.01/doc/zmq.md

 Note that when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
 It is up to the subscriber to retrieve the chain from the last known block to the new tip.
+Also note that no notification occurs if the tip was in the active chain - this is the case after calling invalidateblock RPC.

 There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are